Security-Champions-Beta/SlimFixTheCodes/Php-Ssrf-DnsRebinding-2/README.md

 ![Getting Started](6.png)

-## Attack Step
+## Source Code

-1. Create simple python code and blocked 127.0.0.1 & 169.254.169.254 & localhost request
-2. start python httpserver
-3. run python code that the answer is I can't connect and make request because the the code run on 127.0.0.1

 ![Getting Started](1.png)

 ![Getting Started](2.png)

-4. we want to bypass this with dnsrebinding
-5. we want to add a record to one of domain such as 8.8.8.8 and 127.0.0.1
+now, we change the address to b0x.mannulinux.org and we received to 200 status code because b0x.mannulinux.org resolved to 127.0.0.1 and we can bypass SSRF restrictions with DNS rebinding

 ![Getting Started](5.png)

-6. we can run this command fot test
+user nslookup to verify

         nslookup b0x.mannulinux.org 8.8.8.8

 ![Getting Started](3.png)

-7. now, we change the address to b0x.mannulinux.org and we received to 200 status code because b0x.mannulinux.org resolved to 127.0.0.1 and we can bypass SSRF restrictions with DNS rebinding

 ## Hint for TTL